Arsngrobg/Health-Tracker/README.md

 npm run start
 ```

-The former script is used for development
+The former script should be used for development